Continuous matrix-product states in inhomogeneous systems with long-range interactions: Results and benchmarks

 First, let us determine whether the developed approach to describe long-range interacting systems works in principle, investigate the sources of errors, and analyze which of them are the most influential for different values of the model parameters.
 We start with a small number of particles, $N=3$ for $\omega = 80$ and $L = 1$.
 We also fix $D=12$, $N_{mesh} = 170$, $n=8$, and $\varepsilon = 0.025$.
 For these parameters the relative difference $\Delta \tilde{E}=(E_{num}-E_N)/E_N$ between the computed cMPS energy~$E_{num}$ and the exact result~\eqref{ExactEnergy} is shown in Fig.~\ref{fig:EnergyError}.

 Note that there is an additional possible source of error due to not exactly integer number of particles in the cMPS wave function.
+The particle number is regulated by an adjustment of the chemical potential $\mu$ in the auxiliary term $\mu N$ added to the Hamiltonian~\eqref{eq:Hcm}.
 In the performed calculations with $N=3$, the absolute error in the number of particles is typically about $10^{-6}$.
 This deviation in the number of particles introduces a relative error in the energy, which is one order of magnitude smaller than errors from other sources.
 We observe that the relative energy difference is generally rather small confirming that the developed approach is sufficiently accurate.

 At small interaction strengths $l$, the relative error is negative and grows rapidly.
 This is a sign of underestimation of the repulsive interaction potential.
 At small interaction strength, two interacting particles are able to reach relative distances smaller than $\varepsilon$, thus numerical difference between the exact and approximate potentials in this region causes errors in energies and wave functions.
 This error can be mitigated by decreasing $\varepsilon$.
 At large $l$, the relative error is positive and grows slowly.
 The main reason for this growth is the truncation of the wave function at the boundaries.
 In particular, in the region $l\gtrsim3.5$ particles experience a strong repulsion, which becomes insufficiently compensated by the trapping potential (with the given amplitude $\omega = 80$) in order to completely suppress the wave function at the boundaries.